 The respondents provided their responses as requested by the researcher in which, I have a management degree with skills in management was ranked first with a mean 3.44 interpreted as high.
-This implied that the respondents working with Sheema Local Government have management qualifications.
-Although some respondents might have filled in with actual sense of
+This implied that the respondents working with Bwambara Sub County have management qualifications.
+Although some respondents might have filled in with actual sense of not having the qualifications, they might have got certificates from the district seminars and conferences which sometimes are equivalent to other qualifications.

 I have gained management skills through experience was ranked second with a mean 3.31 interpreted as high.
-This could have been due to the possibility that every one working in Sheema Local government is a manager with administrative demands.
+This could have been due to the possibility that everyone working in Bwambara Sub County is a manager with administrative demands.
 This makes almost all skilled workers gain management skills through experience from their daily routines therefore over time gain management skills even without graduating from an institution.

 Managers and administrators are oriented with skills related to management was ranked third with a mean 2.72 interpreted as high.
-This could have been due to the possibilities that prior to joining Sheema Local Government, new administrators and managers are oriented to match their skills with the needs of the communities.
+This could have been due to the possibilities that prior to joining Bwambara Sub County, new administrators and managers are oriented to match their skills with the needs of the communities.